 System boilers are part of your central heating system and the water storage system, taking water directly from the mains instead of a feed tank.
-They can be very versatile, able to heat up several rooms and operate multiple bathrooms without dropping the temperature of your heating systems.
+They can be very versatile, able to heat several rooms and operate multiple bathrooms without dropping the temperature of your heating systems.

-If you have a back boiler unit, it is best to replace it as soon as possible, you can read more in our back boiler replacement guide.
+If you have a back boiler unit, it is best to replace it as soon as possible; you can read more in our back boiler replacement guide.

 The hot water cylinder of a boiler can come in two different types: direct and indirect.
-These generally vary based on the boiler types and how they are powered, but they can also have their own distinct designs that different manufacturers will create in different ways.
+These generally vary based on the boiler types and how they are powered, but they can also have distinct designs that different manufacturers will create in different ways.